List of It's Always Sunny in Philadelphia characters: Mrs. Mac

-Mrs. McDonald (Mrs. Mac) (Sandy Martin) is Mac's mom.
-She is always portrayed smoking and usually watching television apathetic to what's going on around her, and openly states that she hates both Mac and Luther.
+Mrs. McDonald (also referred to as Mrs. Mac) (Sandy Martin) is Mac's mom.
+She is always portrayed smoking and usually watching television, completely apathetic to whatever takes place around her, and openly states that she hates both Mac and Luther, and the entire human race in general.
 When Mac and Charlie fake their deaths, she falls asleep at her son's "funeral" with a portable TV on her lap.
-She often communicates through unenthused grunts which Mac translates.
-She accidentally burns her house down and moves in with Bonnie Kelly, the two bonding over their mutual racism.
+Due to her damaged vocal cords as a result of her chain smoking, she often communicates through unenthused grunts which Mac translates.
+In Season 6, she accidentally burns her house down and moves in with Bonnie Kelly, the two bonding over their mutual racism.
 Mac claims that she is a skilled mechanic, having worked all the way up to the position of manager at a Jiffy Lube, which, despite Charlie's skepticism, she demonstrates by repairing Bonnie's ceiling fan.
 She rarely speaks, but often makes comments that are racist and xenophobic when she does.

 Heinrich "Pop Pop" Landgraf

 Heinrich "Pop Pop" Landgraf (Tom Bower) is Dennis and Dee's anti-Semitic maternal grandfather (and presumably their cousin Gail's) who is languishing in a nursing home and is rarely visited by relatives.
 A former SS officer who escaped punishment for his crimes, Pop Pop remains an unrepentant Nazi.
 In his youth, he was the spitting image of Dennis, much to the disturbance of Mac and Charlie.
-Charlie accidentally leads him to believe he is Dennis when he and Dee visited him in The Gang Finds a Dead Guy.
-Charlie find a box with Pop Pop's old Nazi uniform and a painting done by Hitler.
+Charlie accidentally leads him to believe he is Dennis when he and Dee visited him in "The Gang Finds a Dead Guy".
+Charlie finds a box with Pop Pop's old Nazi uniform and a painting by Hitler.
 In season eight, a home video from the early 1980s shows that as children, Dennis and Dee were forced to attend a neo-Nazi Hitler Youth camp coordinated by their grandfather.
 In "Pop–Pop: The Final Solution", The Lawyer informs Dennis and Dee that they are the next of kin and must decide whether they want to pull the plug on Pop Pop.
 After the two of them could not come to a decision they turn power of attorney to The Lawyer.
 He tells the doctor to pull the plug, but Pop Pop begins to breathe on his own.